 Cue 3) Tuck Your Elbows In Slightly

-Tucking your elbows in will spread your strength across your upper body.
-This version of the incline dumbbell press is the strongest.
+This keeps your reps strong and your shoulders safe while maximizing chest tension.
+This version of the incline dumbbell press is also the strongest.
 A full elbow tuck is not a bad movement and will put most of the emphasis on your triceps.
 A full elbow flare-out is not a bad movement and will put most of the emphasis on your chest.
 If you have shoulder issues, they may arise when you are pressing with your elbows flared out.

 Cue 4) What Constitutes Proper Form?

-You will press up while keeping the dumbbells going straight up to keep tension on your chest.
+Press the dumbbells straight up, maintaining constant tension on your chest.
 There is never a need for you to bounce the dumbbells off each other at the top.
-As you descend, ensure you bring the dumbbells deep to the bottom before pressing back up.
+Keep the movement controlled and focused on your chest.

 Conclusion